microsoft/azuredevopslabs/labs/java/releasemanagement/readme.md

 comments: true
 ---

-In this exercise, you are going to create a Release Definition that will start the container images from the build lab.
+In this exercise, you are going to create a Release Definition that will deploy the container images from the build lab.

 This exercise assumes you have completed the exercises to create a Team Project and have set up the Docker private VSTS agent.
-You should also have set up Maven package management and have a MyShuttleCalc package in the feed and created a build that creates and publishes Docker images to the Azure Container Registry.
+You should have set up Maven package management and have a MyShuttleCalc package in the feed and created a build that creates and publishes Docker images to the Azure Container Registry.
 This exercise uses a team project named **jdev-labs**, though your team project name may differ.

 ## Install a Marketplace Extension